nerdic-coder/novels-ai/README.md

 An app that creates audiobooks with AI

-`http-server` to test frontend locally
+`firebase emulators:start` to test frontend locally

 Deploy frontend with command `firebase deploy --only hosting`